zingale/phy504/_sources/github.rst.txt

    The ``-t`` option picks a secure encryption method.

-   It will ask you for a passpharse -- just hit "Enter" to keep it empty (if other people had access to your account, the you would want to pick a passphrase).
+   It will ask you for a passpharse---just hit "Enter" to keep it empty (if other people had access to your account, the you would want to pick a passphrase).